-Age UK London
+Age UK London (funding complete)

 Using the funding it received from the Nationwide Foundation, Age UK London researched the challenges faced by older private renters in London.
 In October 2017, the report Living in Fear: Experiences of Older Private-Renters in London, was published.